A topic from the subject of Inorganic Chemistry in Chemistry.

 Introduction

-Transition metal complexes are compounds that contain a metal center bonded to a group of ligands.
-These complexes play a crucial role in various chemical processes, including catalysis, coordination chemistry, and biological systems.
+Transition metal complexes are compounds containing a central metal ion bonded to a group of ligands.
+These complexes play crucial roles in various chemical processes, including catalysis, coordination chemistry, and biological systems.

 Basic Concepts